aerni/statamic-livewire-forms/README.md

 - No need for a client-side form validation library
 - One source of truth for your validation rules
 - No redirects after the form was submitted
-- Honeypot field for a simple and effective spam prevention
+- Honeypot field for simple and effective spam prevention
 - Use your Statamic form blueprint as a form builder
-- Configured and styled form views ready to go
-- Support for Antlers and Blade
+- Configured and styled form views in Antlers and Blade

 ## Installation
 Install the addon using Composer: